Coralie (Hicks) Baker

 June 22, 1932 – March 6, 2023

-Coralie Hicks Baker was born during the Great Depression on a farm near Billings, Oklahoma, in Noble County on June 22, 1932, and died March 6, 2023.
+Coralie Hicks Baker was born during the Great Depression on a farm near Billings, Oklahoma, on June 22, 1932, and died March 6, 2023.
 She was the daughter of Elmer Edwin and Mary Elizabeth Knepper Hicks.

 Coralie was left an orphan at the age of eight when her mother died and her father joined the Merchant Marines in World War II.
 She lived with neighbors and attended Pleasant Valley, a one-room schoolhouse.